nlkx/programming_jokes/README.md

 # Programming Jokes
-Instead of inspiring codes, I found some programming jokes
+Instead of inspiring codes, I found some programming jokes.

 This was a cool one I found.
 I thought this was super creative and if only bartenders in Auckland do this.
 I won't get the free drink though haha.